Zeugwerk/Twinpack/README.md

 After the initial upload of your library as a package, you may publish newer versions of your library or you can also modify the current version by right clicking on the PLC item and then on 'Twinpack' -> 'Modify...'.
 Users of Twinpack will be notified whenever a newer version is available in the Twinpack Catalog.

-Please note that your package should meet certain standards and guidelines to ensure its quality and compatibility with TwinCAT.
-If you don't have any guidelines yet, [here](https://doc.zeugwerk.dev/contribute/contribute_code.html) are some suggestions.

 ## Configuration file (.Zeugwerk/config.json)